MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 1. On the scanner computer, stop the scanner service, **Azure Information Protection Scanner**.

-2. Upgrade to the Azure Information Protection unified labeling client by downloading and installing the preview version of the unifield labeling client from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
+2. Upgrade to the Azure Information Protection unified labeling client by downloading and installing the unified labeling client from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).

 3. In a PowerShell session, run the Update-AIPScanner command with your scanner's profile.
 For example: `Update-AIPScanner –Profile Europe`.